Where to eat and drink in Southerndown

 Just to the north of Cowbridge, in the village of Penllyn is the Red Fox.
 The welcome is excellent and the food is amongst the finest on offer in the Vale.
 A range of home cooked food and daily specials are served in either the oak-floored Restaurant or flagstone floored bar.

-The Blue Anchor at East Aberthaw is a traditional thatched country inn, with a unique atmosphere of small, cosy snugs and bars.
+The Blue Anchor at East Aberthaw is a traditional thatched country inn, with a unique atmosphere of small, cosy snugs and bars that perfect when you just want to chill and play kingcasino games.

 Others worth trying are The Carne Arms in Llysworney, The Victoria Inn at Siginstone,The Sycamore Tree at Colwinston and the Farmers Arms and Hare and Hounds in Aberthin.